 A New Hope

 While previous attempts at legalizing gambling in Michigan failed to launch, a compromise on license fees and tax fees was finally reached.
-Online gambling operators would be expected to pay a tiered tax rate to the Michigan Gambling Lawsstate from all gaming revenues.
+Online gambling operators would be expected to pay a tiered tax rate to the state from all gaming revenues.
 They will pay 20% for annual revenue under $4 million, 22% for revenue between $4m and $8m, and 28% for revenue above $12 million.
 Sports bets will pay out 8.4%.

 The state gaming license fees for both online and sports gambling stand at $50,000 for the application, $100k for the initial fee, and annual renewal fees of $50k.